 Dr. Amanda Tachine, Research Evaluation Associate, American-Indian College Fund

-Institute tools and sessions included in our two-day SEPI include data-based approaches to maximize the impact of student equity funds and other institutional resources, maps to move from data analysis into actionable practices, inquiry methods to identify causes of low success in course completion and basic skills, strategies to talk about race and equity constructively, activities to develop buy-in and get greater campus involvement in equity-focused change.
+Institute tools and sessions included in our two-day SEPI were data-based approaches to maximize the impact of student equity funds and other institutional resources, maps to move from data analysis into actionable practices, inquiry methods to identify causes of low success in course completion and basic skills, strategies to talk about race and equity constructively, activities to develop buy-in and get greater campus involvement in equity-focused change.

 “[These sessions] really helped me to understand more in depth how a faculty member may create assumptions and opinions.“